Uninett/Argus/docs/user-manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 1. Scroll down to the bottom of the *Incidents* table.
+   In the right corner, there is a set of table navigation buttons.

-2. Click on the *right arrow icon* if you want to go to the next table page.
+2. Click on the button with a *single right arrow icon* if you want to go to the next table page.

-3. Click on the *left arrow icon* if you want to go to the previous table page.
+3. Click on the button with a *single left arrow icon* if you want to go to the previous table page.

+4. Click on the button with a *double right arrow icon* if you want to go to the last table page.

+5. Click on the button with a *double left arrow icon* if you want to go to the first table page.

 Change how often incidents table gets refreshed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Click on the *gears icon* to the right below the header.
+1. Scroll down to the bottom of the *Incidents* table.

-2. Select refresh method in the *Auto Update selector*:

-   -  If you want **no automatic table updates**, press ``NEVER`` in the *Auto Update selector*.
-Note that you will have to refresh the page yourself if you want the table to get updated.

-   -  If you want the table to update **in realtime**, press ``REALTIME`` in the *Auto Update selector*.

-   -  If you want the table to get updated **every couple of seconds**, press ``INTERVAL`` in the *Auto Update selector*.

-      -  You can see the value of the current refresh interval below the *Incidents table*.
-The refresh interval is displayed **in whole seconds**.

-      -  You can change the refresh interval value in ``/src/config.tsx``.
-The refresh interval is stored **in whole seconds**.
+2. Click on the *Updating every* drop-down.

+3. Select whether you want incidents to be updated every 5/30/60 seconds, or Never.

 Decide which incidents are shown in the table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~